SystemsGenetics/gene-oracle/README.md

     argparse (1.4.0)

 ## Data Manipulation
-The dataset can be partioned by the create-sets.py script as follows:
+The dataset can be partioned using the create-sets.py script as follows:

     usage: ./create-sets.py -d {"gtex", "gtex_30", "brain"} -t PERCENT_TRAIN -r PERCENT_TEST -p /path/to/dataset

 The dataset is expected to be structured with directories containing class samples, with each sample in the .dat format.

 ## Usage
+The models expect a valid training set and test set has already been created by the user, using the ./create-sets.py script.
+The training set and test set should reside in the top level directory of this repo.

     usage: nn_gtex.py [-h] [--lr LR] [--epochs EPOCHS] [--h1 H1] [--h2 H2]
                       [--h3 H3] [--batch_size BATCH_SIZE]